ruby2elixir/wes/README.md

 ### Name Registry
 A name registry implementation keeps track of the process each channel is running in and to which channel an actor is listening.
-This registry acts as a lock for a certain actor, preventing it from being started twice.
+This registry acts as a lock for a certain channel or actor, preventing it from being started twice.

 WES provides some predefined registry implementations: